ShottyMan/HIPBasicRaytracer/README.md

 I have generally accomplished the goals that I set out for myself when writing this, was to understand how these things work which I think I have a good grasp now.

+I should mention that this project is based on the Raytracing in a Weekend book and borrowed alot from there.
+However the main challenge was to port it to work in a GPU kernel.

 I will most likely not come back to this but if you are interested in building:

 - Just git clone this repo